talhaokur/readify/README.md

 This is one of my hobby projects.
 I would like to learn a new language as well as a new framework.

-It retrieves a URL, makes it more readable, and creates an ePub file with the article.
+It retrieves a list of URLs, makes them more readable, and creates an ePub file with the articles.

 ## How to run it
 ### Local